 Dairy products are often rare to find among traditional Okinawan people.
 It is hard to tell whether this is a result of the cost or just cultural preference (5).

 What bread is to the French that’s what Tofu is to the Okinawans.
 They reportedly consume tofu eight times more than most Americans do today.
-Interestingly, tofu protects the heart, and according to research, the consumption of soy products reduces triglyceride and cholesterol levels, thereby reducing the risk of heart disease (6).
+Tofu, made from soybeans, may help protect the heart, and according to research, the consumption of soy products can reduce triglyceride and cholesterol levels, thereby reducing the risk of heart disease (6).

 The Okinawa diet plan goes beyond the food to understanding the science behind how it works.
 They consume much more carbohydrates than the average person and less of protein.
 More so, their primary source of protein is food derived from plants, rather than animal or dairy products.
 You do not need to take a tour to Okinawa nor do you need to import special food products from their Island so you could give this Japanese diet a whirl.
 Using food readily available in any grocery store close to you, you can enjoy the same experience.